EPCCed/eidf-docs/docs/safe-haven-services/tre-container-user-guide/development-workflow.md

 ces-run <container-engine> ghcr.io/<namespace>/<container_name>[:<container_tag>]
 ```

 When using Podman and Apptainer, extra arguments can be passed using `env-file`, `opt-file` and `arg-file`.
-Kubernetes supports `env-file` and `arg-file`.
 Containers that require a GPU can be run adding the `--gpu` option.
 See `ces-run --help` for all available options:

 ```console
 $ ces-run --help